 Our standard photographic targets include our eSFR ISO chart (3 sizes) and a multi-size option of our SFRplus chart.
 This multi-size is best suited for testing low-resolution systems at close distances.
 We can offer custom charts on this media for an additional fee.
 Contact firstname.lastname@example.org for information.

 Transmissive Photographic Film

-Our film is printed using high-precision LVT Technology.
-We have two different types of film available.
-Black and White and Color.
-These targets are transmissive and require a lightbox in order to be used properly.
+Our Color and Black & White film targets are printed using high-precision LVT Technology.
+These transmissive targets require a lightbox in order to be used properly.

 Black and White

 Black and White film is over twice the resolution of our inkjet targets, and can optionally include a color patch for color measurements.
 The size of the film is 12” x 20” or 16” x 20” (with ½” on each side as unprintable area).
 The minimum target size on this media is roughly 2” x 3”.
 We can print multiple targets on a single sheet of film depending on the size and resolution requirements to help make this option more cost-effective.

 This media is suited for customers testing in a small area with low to medium resolution cameras.